jkkawano/jkawano-cs376/_posts/2018-12-04-projectFinal.md

 title: Final Project
 ---

-The project can be found at [https://omondieric.github.io/whereYouArt/]
+The project can be found [here](https://omondieric.github.io/whereYouArt/)